simonbengtsson/parse-i18n/README.md

 Copy _i18n.js_ to a location of your choice inside the _cloud_ directory, for example _cloud/i18n-parse/i18n.js_.

+Copy a _sprintf.js_ implementation like [sprintf.js](https://github.com/alexei/sprintf.js) to the same directory as _i18n.js_ or a location of your choice inside the _cloud_ directory.

+In case you have placed _i18n.js_ or _sprintf.js_ in a different directory than _cloud/i18n-parse/_, you will have to adjust the path to require sprintf in _i18n.js_.

 ### <a name="load-configure"></a>Load and Configure with Express.js

 In the file where you instantiate and setup your Express.js app, require that _i18n.js_ file and attach the i18n functionality to the request object inside Express.js like so: